ConSol-Monitoring/omd-consol-de/content/en/docs/omd/getting_started.md

     OMD[demosite@host]:~$ omd start

+You should be able to access your new site with the URL `/demosite`, e.g. https://host/demosite.
+See the output from `omd create` above for the initial password and how to change it.

 ## Continue Reading

 OMD uses a normal linux filesystem layout for etc, lib, var... except everything is relative to the sites home folder.